melekes/homeonrails.com/content/post/2022-01-01-my-favorite-books-of-2021.md

   This book creates a great sense of presence.
 You feel pain, agony, hatred, anger.
 But all of this vanishes in the end, leaving only peace.

-  Highly recommend.
+  **Highly recommend**.

-  I've been lucky to have time to visit Leo's home - [Yasnaya Polyana](https://en.wikipedia.org/wiki/Yasnaya_Polyana) last year.
-Saw the house he was born in, his garden and ... his grave.
+  I've been lucky to visit Leo's home - [Yasnaya Polyana](https://en.wikipedia.org/wiki/Yasnaya_Polyana) last year.
+Saw the house he was born in, his garden and ... even his grave.
 Loved the forest and apple trees.
-There are so many apple trees, every year the museum staff has to look for volunteers to help them gather the crops.
+Small fact: there are so many apple trees, every year the museum staff has to look for volunteers to help them gather the crops.

   {{< figure src="https://homeonrails.s3.eu-north-1.amazonaws.com/assets/images/2022-01-01-my-favorite-books-of-2021/IMG_1502.jpeg" title="" >}}
   {{< figure src="https://homeonrails.s3.eu-north-1.amazonaws.com/assets/images/2022-01-01-my-favorite-books-of-2021/IMG_1509.jpeg" title="" >}}